Zero Carb Diet Plan (With Food List)

 About Zero Carb Diet Plans

-A zero carb diet plan is a pattern of not eating ingredients that include fruits, beans, grains, vegetables, legumes, pasta, yogurt, milk, baked goods, bread, and many others.
+A zero carb diet plan is a pattern of not eating ingredients, including fruits, beans, grains, vegetables, legumes, pasta, yogurt, milk, baked goods, bread, and many others.

-People who have to follow a no-carb diet plan should avoid these ingredients and instead consume food that contains fat or protein, such as fish, meats, eggs, butter, oils, and cheese.
+People who follow a no-carb diet plan should avoid these ingredients and instead consume food that contains fat or protein, such as fish, meats, eggs, butter, oils, and cheese.

-A zero-carb diet plan eliminates most carbs and typically promotes getting the majority of calories from fat and protein.
+A zero-carb diet plan eliminates most carbs and typically promotes getting the most calories from fat and protein.
 (Source)

 Food to Eat in a Zero Carb Diet Plan